GrumpsCat/listed/content/posts/Realism_vs_Anti_Realism.md

    - **Pessimistic Meta-Induction (1978)**: Conversely, Putnam also presented a negative argument suggesting that because many successful scientific theories of the past have been proven false, current successful theories are likely to be false as well.
 This is known as the pessimistic meta-induction.

 >*Hilary Whitehall Putnam  (July 31, 1926 – March 13, 2016) was an American philosopher, mathematician, computer scientist, and figure in analytic philosophy in the second half of the 20th century.
 He contributed to the studies of philosophy of mind, philosophy of language, philosophy of mathematics, and philosophy of science.
 Outside philosophy, Putnam contributed to mathematics and computer science.
-Together with Martin Davis he developed the Davis–Putnam algorithm for the Boolean satisfiability problem[6] and he helped demonstrate the unsolvability of Hilbert's tenth problem.(Wikipedia)*
+Together with Martin Davis he developed the Davis–Putnam algorithm for the Boolean satisfiability problem and he helped demonstrate the unsolvability of Hilbert's tenth problem.(Wikipedia)*

 2. **Constructive Empiricism (van Fraassen, 1980)**:
    - **Observable vs. Unobservable Distinction**: Bas van Fraassen's constructive empiricism posits that science aims not at true theories but at theories that are empirically adequate.
 A key element of this view is the distinction between observables (which can be directly observed) and unobservables (which cannot).
    - **Vagueness of Observability**: Critics, like Maxwell (1962), argue that the line between observation and theory is arbitrary and lacks clear criteria, challenging the foundational basis of van Fraassen's distinction.

+   > Grover Maxwell (1918–81) noted that the concept of the observable varies with the range of available devices.

 3. **Quantum Physics and Anti-Realism**:
    - **Quantum Physics as a Challenge to Realism**: The success of quantum physics (QP) might suggest that scientific realism is not an appropriate philosophical stance.
 This idea stems from the fact that quantum mechanics does not rely on classical realistic presuppositions and has led to reconsiderations of the nature of scientific explanation and observation.